 How effective is the morning-after pill?

-The emergency contraceptive pill is best taken with 24 hours after unprotected sex.
+The emergency contraceptive pill should be taken within 24 hours after unprotected sex.

 According to a study in the American Journal of Obstetrics and Gynecology: